interaction-dataset/INTERPRET_challenge_single-agent/README.md

 # Note
 For guidance of **INTERPRET Multi-Agent Prediction in the ICCV21 Stage**, please visit https://github.com/interaction-dataset/INTERPRET_challenge_multi-agent.
-The key difference between the single agent and multi-agent prediction is that: the single agent prediction only outputs one agent's future motion in the scene.
-In a case of multi-agent prediction, we generate a case in the single-agent prediction for each fully observable vehicle.
-As a result, the single-agent prediction evaluates model's performance on all agents' marginal multi-modal distribution while the multi-agent prediction on all agents' joint multi-modal distribution.

 ## Acknowledgement
 Some metrics are inspired by the [Waymo Open Dataset - Motion Prediction Challenge](https://waymo.com/open/challenges/2021/motion-prediction/) and [Argoverse Motion Forecasting Competition](https://eval.ai/web/challenges/challenge-page/454/overview).